 Origin and History

-Bourke's parakeet is a nomadic species native to Australia, which is the only place on earth they're found in the wild.
-Their habitat spans much of the continent of Australia, including Queensland, New South Wales, central, southern, and western Australia.
+Bourke's parakeet is a nomadic species native to Australia, which is the only place they're found in the wild.
+Their habitat spans much of the continent of Australia, including Queensland; New South Wales; and central, southern, and western Australia.
 The principal habitat is dry plains, but the bird can also be found in native cypress and eucalyptus woodlands.
 Wild birds are sometimes found in urban areas, as well.
+These birds are named for Sir Richard Bourke, who was governor of Australia's New South Wales territory between 1831 and 1837.
+It was originally classified as part of the Neophema genus but was assigned to its own genus in the 1990s.

 Successful captive breeding programs have made Bourke's parakeets popular pets in homes all over the world.
 This species is in no way threatened; wild populations seem to be actually growing.